istarengwa/THP_Next_W1D3_AUTORPG/README.md

 ## Mini Game

-video games (without video) that play in the console of your web browser
+ the best video games (without video) of the world, that play in the console of your web browser

 ## Options

-* Choose your player
+* Choose your character (or not)
 * Choose your name
 * Choose your victim
-* Choose your attack type
+* Choose your attack type (or random attack)
+* Choose to watch the stats of the game (or not)
 * AND WIN THE GAME*

 *not always